nerab/paradeiser/README.md

 * Displaying a desktop notification on `pre-finish`
 * tmux status bar integration like [pomo](https://github.com/visionmedia/pomo) by writing the status to `~/.pomo_stat` from the `post-` hooks.
+* Displaying a desktop notification on Linux:

+      # ~/.paradeiser/hooks/post-stop
+      notify-send "Break" "$POMODORO_TITLE is over." -u critical

+* Displaying a desktop notification on MacOS:

+      # ~/.paradeiser/hooks/post-stop
+      terminal-notifier-success  -message "$POMODORO_TITLE is over."

+`$POMODORO_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
+See below for the full list of available environment variables.

+### Edit a hook

+      $ pom edit post-stop

+Launches $VISUAL or, if empty, $EDITOR with the given hook.

 ## Taskwarrior Integration